larabjork/kid-words/README.md

 ### Technologies Used
 Ruby 2.5.1, rspec, pry, Bundler, Sinatra, Capybara, Heroku

-Project was written using Google Chrome; no other browsers were tested for compatibility.
+Project was written using Google Chrome and Firefox.

 ### Project Setup instructions
-1. Ensure that you have the correct version of Ruby installed.
-2. Clone the project locally from github.
-3. Install Bundler if you do not already have it by running **gem install bundler** in the terminal.
-4. Run **bundle install** to manage gems; if you make additional changes to the Gemfile, you will need to run this command again.
-5. If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.
+No special setup should be required, if you are viewing the project via the Heroku link provided below.

 ### Known Issues and Limitations
-* No known bugs
+* No known bugs per se, but CSS styling does not always display properly, especially in Google Chrome.
+Clearing browser history and quitting the Chrome application helped.
+However, some inconsistencies, especially in font size may occur.

 ### Where to Find This Project
 https://sheltered-ocean-44503.herokuapp.com/